 M/s.
-RSR Power Private Limited (petitioner) has filed a petition under sec 62 read 86 (1) (a) and (b) of the Electricity Act, 2003 seeking determination of the project specific tariff by notifying the regulation for renewable energy projects in the state of Telangana.
+Siemens Gamesa Renewable Power Private Limited (petitioner) has filed a petition under sec 62 read 86 (1) (a) and (b) of the Electricity Act, 2003 seeking determination of the project specific tariff by notifying the regulation for renewable energy projects in the state of Telangana.

-- 2. The petitioner stated that it is incorporated under the Companies Act, 1956 with corporate identification number bearing CIN no. U40108TN2006PTC087128 having its registered office at Chennai.
-It is a corporate entity engaged in the development of the renewable energy project for generating power using wind resources and has been set up with the intention of developing specific wind project in the state of Telangana. - 3.
-The petitioner stated that it's ultimate parent company is M/s.
-Siemens Gamesa Renewable Energy, S. A. Its parent company is in the business of manufacturing wind turbines since 1995 and is now one of the leading manufacturers of wind turbines.
+- 2. The petitioner stated that it is incorporated under the Companies Act, 1956 with corporate identification number bearing CIN no. U74991TN2006PTC079179 having its registered office at Chennai.
+It is a corporate entity engaged in the development of the renewable energy project for generating power using wind resources and has been set up with the intention of developing specific wind projects also in the state of Telangana.
+It was originally incorporated with the name of Gamesa Wind Turbines Private Limited again it was changed to M/s.
+Siemens Gamesa Renewable Power Private Limited. - 3.
+The petitioner stated that the petitioner's ultimate parent company is Siemens Gamesa Renewable Energy, S. A. The parent company of the petitioner is in the business of manufacturing wind turbines since 1995 and is now one of the leading manufacturers of wind turbines.
 The parent company's operations have expanded in many folds with production centres in the U.S., China, India and Brazil.
-The parent entity grew into the global market leader for onshore wind turbines, earning a reputation for technological leadership, strong customer service and for offering fully integrated end-to-end energy solutions.
+The parent entity of the petitioner grew into the global market leader for onshore wind turbines, earning a reputation for technological leadership, strong customer service and for offering fully integrated end-to-end energy solutions.
 It stated that by virtue of the experience and expertise of its parent company it brings these many qualities together under one roof, an innovative spirit, dedication to technological excellence and a determination to provide real and lasting value to all stakeholders and customers.
 It is also stated that the parent company of the petitioner in the year 2017 merged with the wind business of another global major Siemens A. G. and post the merger the merged entity is one of the largest wind power developers in the world. - 4.
 The petitioner stated that respondent No. 1 is state owned government company.
-The respondents No. 2 and 3 are the distribution licensees for the state of Telangana and regulated through Commission's Distribution License Regulation, 2016.
-Respondent No. 4 is a transmission licensee and regulated through license conditions regulation. - 5.
-The petitioner stated that as per the guidelines issued by the Ministry of New and Renewable Energy (MNRE), Government of India (GOI) and the guidelines issued by the government vide G. O. Ms. No. 48 dated Energy (RES) Department dated 11.04.2008 the respondent No. 1 that is Telangana New and Renewable
+The respondents No. 2 and 3 are the DISCOMs for the state of Telangana and regulated through Telangana State Electricity Regulatory Commission (Distribution Licence) Regulation, 2016.
+Respondent No. 4 is a transmission licensee and regulated through license conditions regulation.

-Energy Development Corporation Limited (TNREDCL) was authorized to grant sanction for projects within the capacity of 20 MW.
-It filed a proposal dated 25.06.2015 for allotment of sanction to set up a wind power project of 20 MW capacity in Jidipalli, Mahabubnagar District of Telangana (Project).
-Accordingly, the respondent No. 1 granted its sanction for setting up of the projects vide proceedings ref: T / WE / RSR / 898 / 2015 dated 06.10.2015.
-Pursuant to the sanction order from TNREDCL it has executed an agreement dated 06.10.2015 with TNREDCL.
-In terms of the said agreement, it is obligated to execute power purchase agreement (PPA) with the distribution companies in the state of Telangana as per the requirement under the policy framed by the government in this regard.
+5. The petitioner stated that as per the guidelines issued by the Ministry of New and Renewable Energy (MNRE), Government of India (GoI) and the guidelines issued by the government vide G. O. Ms. No. 48 dated Energy (RES) Department dated 11.04.2008 the respondent No. 1 that is Telangana New and Renewable Energy Development Corporation Limited (TNREDCL) was authorized to grant sanction for projects within the capacity of 20 MW.
+It filed a proposal dated 25.06.2015 for allotment and sanction to set up a wind power project of 20 MW capacity in Jidipalli, Mahabubnagar District of Telangana (Project).
+Accordingly, the respondent No.1 granted its sanction for setting up of the project vide proceedings ref: T / WE / GWTPL / 899 / 2015 dated 06.10.2015.
+Pursuant to the sanction order from respondent No. 1 it has executed an agreement dated 06.10.2015 with respondent (agreement).
+In terms of the said agreement, the petitioner is obligated to execute power purchase agreement (PPA) with the distribution companies in the state of Telangana as per the requirement under the policy framed by the government in this regard.
 The relevant provision in the agreement is reproduced below for reference.

-"Article 6 - Obligation of the Developer:
+Article 6 - Obligation of the Developer: